 Kent practiced law at the prestigious national firm, Fraser Milner Casgrain (now Dentons), and became an active community leader, working with the United Way and heading the Alberta branch of the Canadian Paraplegic Association.
 In 2008 he won the race to represent the constituency of Calgary-Buffalo in the Alberta Legislature, a seat he successfully defended in 2012.

 In 2015 he was successful in a run to become the Member of Parliament for Calgary Centre in the House of Commons.
-He now proudly serves as the first Liberal from Calgary to sit in Cabinet since 1972.

 Over the past decade of his political involvement he has become one of the most recognizable faces in Calgary.
 When not on the campaign trail or spending time with his nephews and partner, Deanna, Kent can often be found in the community chatting with constituents in the local Safeway or Co-op.